leighshepperson/bouncing-balls/README.md

 # Bouncing Balls

-Click the canvas to make a ball fire at a random direction and speed subject to gravity and the balls coefficient of restitution (bounciness).
+Click the canvas to make a ball fire at a random direction and speed subject to gravity and the ball's coefficient of restitution (bounciness).

 [View the application here](https://bouncing-balls-demo.herokuapp.com/).